groupdocs-merger/GroupDocs.Merger-Products/content/merger/net/_index.en.md

         // Load the source DOCX file
         using (Merger merger = new Merger(@"c:\sample.docx", loadOptions)) {
-          // Add another DOCX file to merge merger.Join(@"c:\sample2.docx", joinOptions);
+          // Add another DOCX file to include specific pages merger.Join(@"c:\sample2.docx", joinOptions);

-          // Merge DOCX files and save result merger.Save(@"c:\result.docx");
+          // Merge selected pages and save the output merger.Save(@"c:\result.docx");
         }
         ```
         {{< /landing/code >}}
     # code sample loop
-    - title: "Split PDF document into multiple files"
+    - title: "Split a PDF document into multiple files"
       content: |
-        Efficiently split a document into multiple files with the [Split Document](https://docs.groupdocs.com/merger/net/split-document/) feature which simplifies the process of managing and extracting specific sections or pages from large documents.
-It allows you to divide documents into smaller parts based on various criteria - by page range, by start/end pages, by odd/even page numbers, etc.
+        Easily break a large PDF into multiple smaller files using the [Split Document](https://docs.groupdocs.com/merger/net/split-document/) feature.
+This helps with extracting specific sections or organizing content more efficiently.
+You can split documents based on various criteria, such as page range, specific start and end pages, or odd/even page numbers.
-        {{< landing/code title="How to split the document to several multi-page documents">}}
+        {{< landing/code title="How to split a document into multiple multi-page files">}}
         ```csharp {style=abap}
-        // Split PDF file using GroupDocs.Merger API int[] splitPages = new int[] { 3, 6, 8 };
+        // Use GroupDocs.Merger API to split a PDF file int[] splitPages = new int[] { 3, 6, 8 };

-        // Initialize SplitOptions class with output files path format SplitOptions splitOptions = new SplitOptions(@"c:\result_{0}.{1}", splitPages, SplitMode.Interval);
+        // Set up SplitOptions with the output file format SplitOptions splitOptions = new SplitOptions(@"c:\result_{0}.{1}", splitPages, SplitMode.Interval);

-        // Instantiate Merger with input PDF document using (Merger merger = new Merger(@"c:\sample.pdf"))
+        // Create a Merger instance and load the PDF document using (Merger merger = new Merger(@"c:\sample.pdf"))
         {
-          // Call split method and pass SplitOptions object to save resultant documents merger.Split(splitOptions);
+          // Call the split method with SplitOptions to generate separate files merger.Split(splitOptions);
         }
         ```